 NI motion control is for NI test, measurement, and control platforms such as CompactRIO and PXI.
 Learn to build and deploy a motion control application using these tutorials and selection guides.

 NI has motion control options that fit a variety of needs.
 These tutorials provide guidance for choosing between drives, drive interfaces, and EtherCAT-based motion for CompactRIO, C Series expansion or plug-in motion for PXI, and the NI EthernetRIO option or plug-in motion for PCs.
 They also provide guidance for selecting the best NI drive and motor combinations for an application.

 Get up and running quickly with a plug-and-play motion experience.
 NI 951x drive interface modules contain motion I/O to communicate to NI and third-party drives.
-Motion control applications with the NI 951x modules are programmed with the LabVIEW NI SoftMotion Module.
+If an application requires more customization, NI 950x drive modules can provide advanced control capabilities.
+Motion control applications with the NI 950x and 951x modules are programmed with the LabVIEW SoftMotion Module.

-The LabVIEW NI SoftMotion Module contains motion configuration through the LabVIEW project, application programming interfaces (Express VIs, Function Blocks, and Property/Invoke Nodes) for application development on a PC, a motion engine that runs on NI real-time targets to complete deterministic motion tasks, and field-programmable gate array (FPGA) IP blocks for implementing custom low-level drive and motor control algorithms in the LabVIEW FPGA Module.
+The LabVIEW SoftMotion Module contains motion configuration through the LabVIEW project, application programming interfaces (Express VIs, Function Blocks, and Property/Invoke Nodes) for application development on a PC, a motion engine that runs on NI real-time targets to complete deterministic motion tasks, and FPGA IP blocks for implementing custom low-level drive and motor control algorithms in the LabVIEW FPGA Module.

-Learn how to port LabVIEW NI SoftMotion example projects to your specific hardware.
+Learn to directly apply a LabVIEW SoftMotion example project to your specific hardware.

-NI-Motion driver software, which is included in every purchase of an NI motion controller, is a set of high-level software commands for communicating with NI motion controllers.
-This software includes a variety of LabVIEW VIs and examples to help you quickly create your motion control applications.
+NI-Motion driver software, which is included with the purchase of a plug-in NI motion controller, is a set of software commands for communicating with plug-in motion controllers.
+This software includes a variety of LabVIEW VIs and examples to quickly gain knowledge for motion control applications.